-a.
-The committee will review the material in question and any outside information it deems necessary.

-b.
-Utilizing the "Evaluation of Materials" framework, the committee will:
+- 3 When the Superintendent has referred a complaint to a committee: - a.
+The complainant shall be invited to address the committee. - $\frac{1}{2}$ b.
+The committee will review the material in question and any outside information it deems necessary. - b c.
+Utilizing the applicable components of the "Evaluation of Materials" framework listed above, the committee will: - i.

-- i.
 Determine if the material should be removed from the school/district collection - ii.
-If the committee determines to leave the material in the school/district collection, the committee will then decide if the material should be restricted to a specific age/grade level c.
-The Superintendent will consider the committee's recommendation and will make a written decision on the complaint.

-d.
-If the Superintendent's decision is to remove the material, that decision will be forwarded to the Board for final action.
+If the committee determines to leave the material in the school/district collection, the committee will then decide if the material should be restricted to a specific age/grade level - ${ m e}$ d.
+The Superintendent will consider the committee's recommendation and will make a written decision on the complaint. - d e.
+If the Superintendent's decision is to remove the material, that decision will be forwarded to the Board for final action. - e f.

-e.
 If the Superintendent decides not to remove the material, that decision is final.
 A record of the complaint and the Superintendent's decision will be maintained in a list on the District's website for four (4) years following the date of the Superintendent's decision.
-The complainant's name will be included.

-4. No challenged material may be removed except by action of the Board, and no challenged material may be removed solely because it presents ideas that may be unpopular or offensive to some.
+The complainant's name will be included. - 4.
+No challenged material may be removed except by action of the Board, and no challenged material may be removed solely because it presents ideas that may be unpopular or offensive to some.
 Any Board action to remove material will be accompanied by the Board's statement of its reasons for the removal.
 After all members of the committee have reviewed the work in question, the committee will meet and consider the official complaint.
 The complainant may meet with the committee in reviewing the case before the committee makes a recommendation to the Board which makes the final decision.

-Legal

-Cross References

-ORC 3329.05

-ORC 3329.07
+Legal ORC 2907.01

-OAC 3301-35-03
+ORC 3329.05 ORC 3329.07 OAC 3301-35-03

-IIA - Instructional Materials
+Cross IIA - Instructional Materials References

 INB - Teaching about Controversial Issues